AceOfKestrels/nixos-config/README.md

 Every module must be independent, self-contained.
 Every module must be able to be imported and just work.
 Dependencies on other modules need to be added to the imports.

 Config files that aren't user specific (e.g. under `kes/`, `annika/`, etc.) should not use `lib.mkForce` if possible.

+Nix files are linted using `nixfmt` with indentation set to 4 spaces.